mustafatozluoglu/Book-Recommendation-System/README.md

 An application for users to find which books to read

-Uses Weka to choose from another users reviwed books and genres that user specifies which he/she likes to read.
+Uses Weka and databases of book selling sites to choose from another users reviwed books and genres that user specifies which he/she likes to read.

-User can also purchase chosne book from given various sites
+User can also purchase chosen book from given various sites